-- ILL is available to St. Lucie County Library adult cardholders who have no overdue items, no fines or fees on their account, and are not blocked or barred for any other reason.
+- ILL is available to St. Lucie County Library adult cardholders whose account is in good standing, that is, not blocked or barred.

 - Patrons are limited to 5 active requests at any one time.
 Active requests include items currently on loan and items currently being searched for.

 - Patrons who fail to return items, repeatedly return items late, return damaged items, or fail to pick up requested ILL items will not be eligible for ILL borrowing.

 Books, audio-visual materials, and copies of periodical articles or other documents that we do not own, including items in our catalog with records that show no holdings.

 Any item currently owned by the Library, including items checked out, reference items, and items on order.

 Because other libraries do not lend them out, we will not request college textbooks or items less than a year old.

 While the Library will attempt to obtain items without charge, there are times when an item can only be borrowed from a library that charges a fee for lending it, or for making a copy of the requested document.
 In these cases the Library will contact the patron and ask if the fee is acceptable.
 If the patron agrees to be responsible for the fee the Library will borrow the item and the patron will reimburse the Library for the fee when the item is borrowed.
 Once charges have been incurred on a patron's behalf, the patron is responsible for the amount he or she has agreed to even if the item is not picked up.

 - Fines for overdue Interlibrary Loan items are $1.00 per day, per item, with a maximum overdue fine of $10.00.